 What Can You do with TCP Protocol?

 TCP Protocol works in Server or client model.
-The client always starts the connection and the server would either accept it or reject it.
+The client always starts the connection, and the server would either accept it or reject it.
 This three-way handshaking is essentially required for connection management.

 Working with TCP Protocol

 This is a guide to What is TCP Protocol?.
-Here we have discussed the scope and Working along with Advantages of TCP Protocol.
+Here we have discussed the scope and Working along with the Advantages of the TCP Protocol.
 You may also look at the following articles to learn more –